Sipaa-Projects/soapine/README.md

 * NanoPrintF (by Charles Nicholson): A small, fast & header-only printf implementation.
 * Simpterm (modified): The terminal that powers the lib/term FBTERM backend.
-* JSMN: The JSON parser used to parse the config file.
+* JSMN: Soapine relies on JSMN to parse it's config file.
 * The ZAP Group: Linux-like console fonts, used in Soapine